 Land and buildings inherited from the Local Education Authority are stated in the balance sheet at valuation on the basis of depreciated replacement cost as the open market value for existing use is not readily obtainable.
 Land and buildings acquired since 1996 are included in the balance sheet at cost.
 Freehold land is not depreciated as it is considered to have an infinite life.
 Freehold buildings are depreciated over their expected useful economic life to the college of between 20 and 50 years.
 Long leasehold land is depreciated over the life of the lease (99 years).
-The College has a policy of depreciating major adaptations to buildings over the period of their useful economic life of between 20 and 50 years.
-Leasehold land and buildings are depreciated over the life of the lease.
+The College has a policy of depreciating major adaptations to buildings are depreciated over the life of the lease.
 Where parts of fixed assets have different useful lives, they are accounted for as separate items of fixed assets.